 BrownDog FAQ Page

-Q: What is the cost for international shipping?
+Q: What is the cost for shipping and handling?

-International Priority mail reaches its destination in 6-10 business days.
-We can also ship to most countries using private courier services including DHL, UPS, or FedEx.
-Contact us for a quotation if you wish to ship with one of these carriers.
+We can also ship to most foreign countries via UPS, Federal Express, DHL, and TNT.
+Contact us for a quotation or with your account number if you wish to ship with one of these carriers.

 Q: Can you provide a tracking number for my shipment?